 In recognition of the scholastic aptitude and leadership merit of the students selected for NSLC, American University is offering a special reduced tuition rate of $919 per credit.
 Please note that AU will process a 1098-T tax document which reflects the financial aid received by students.

-Upon written notification of cancellation received by the NSLC at least 30 days prior to the start date of the session in which the student is registered, all tuition paid for an AU course will be refunded.
-If a student cancels registration within 29 days of the start of the session in which the student is registered for an AU course, or leaves while a program is in session, no refunds will be permitted.
+Tuition is refundable if NSLC receives notification of cancellation by June 5, 2023.
+If a student cancels registration after June 5th or leaves while a program is in session, no refunds will be permitted.
 This policy is necessary to account for the program costs incurred with each enrollment.

 No. Students enrolled in the College Credit Option arrive on campus as other NSLC participants.
 The AU credit course is taught online in a self-paced, asynchronous format.
 The AU online course dates—July 5 (with access as of July 1) to August 18—are structured to incorporate your on-campus NSLC program, regardless of its dates and location.

-All college credit online courses are taught by highly-recarded American University faculty.
+All college credit online courses are taught by highly-regarded American University faculty.

 Over the years, thousands of NSLC students have elected to participate in the College Credit Option.
 The students in your college credit online course will be your peers in the NSLC program you attended, combined with students from other NSLC sites.